Return to Digital Photography Articles

 JPEGsnoop is released as Open Source!

-JPEGsnoop is now Open Source!
+JPEGsnoop is now Open Source on GitHub!

 I'm happy to announce that I have now released JPEGsnoop source code to the open source community.
 I am hoping that this will enable others to add value in the project in new ways, in addition to helping those who are learning to write their own JPEG decoders